eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/matchLocation/content.md

 function matchLocation(location: string): Promise<Match | undefined>;
 ```

-Given a location to match, returns linked list of `Match` objects representing
-matched routes.
+Creates `Match` objects for provided location.

 This is the core function of `enrouter`.
 Every time you need to produce SSR
-response or hydrate UI or update UI after a link clicked you use this function,
+response or hydrate UI or update UI when a link clicked you use this function,
 explicitly or implicitly.

 ## Examples